 Other Adoption Financing Help

-Article about creative resources and alternatives to make your adoption more affordable.
-Adoptions can be expensive, running from around $12,000 to $25,000 for home studies, agency fees, legal representation costs, facilitation fees and travel, among other items.
-What many people don't realize is that there are alternatives for adoption funding.
+An article about creative resources and alternatives to make your adoption more affordable.
+Adoptions can be expensive; running from around $19,000 to $50,000 for home studies, agency fees, legal representation costs, facilitation fees and travel, among other items.
+What many people don’t realize is that there are alternatives for adoption funding.

 Federal Tax Credit